 In a year that was challenged by volatile macroeconomic conditions, PepsiCo delivered strong operating performance.
 Our performance was in line with or exceeded each of the following financial objectives we set at the beginning of 2018 amid a dynamic retail environment and competitive landscape, with continued shifts in consumer preferences.
-The performance metrics used in our executive incentive pay programs are linked to the following non-GAAP measures.
-[1]
+The performance metrics used in our executive incentive pay programs are linked to the following non-GAAP measures.[1]

-Organic Revenue Growth^[1]

-Goal: at least 2.3%^[2]

-Core Constant Currency Earnings Per Share ("EPS") Growth^[1]

-Goal: 9%

-Free Cash Flow^[1]

-\$6.3B

-Goal: Approximately \$6.0B

-Core Net Return On ("ROIC")[1]
+Organic Revenue Growth [1] Core Constant Currency Earnings Per Share ("EPS") Growth [1] Free Cash Flow [1] Core Net Return On Invested Capital ("ROIC") [1] 3.7% 9% \$6.3B 24.8% Goal: at least 2.3% [2] Goal: 9% 🚍 Goal: Approximately \$6.0B Goal: 23.4%

-Our total shareholder return ("TSR") of -4.8% was slightly below median relative to our proxy peer group, but outperformed both Fortune 100 companies and the S&P
+Our total shareholder return ("TSR") of -4.8% was slightly below median relative to our proxy peer group, but outperformed both Fortune 100 companies and the S&P 500 Index, where median TSR was below -7%.

-500 Index, where median TSR was below -7%.
-We also made significant progress against our strategic priorities, each of which is a contributor to the creation of sustainable shareholder value over the long-
+We also made significant progress against our strategic priorities, each of which is a contributor to the creation of sustainable shareholder value over the long-term.

-Innovation: We furthered our technology capability by growing new platforms, with innovation sales comprising 8% of net revenue.
-Our investments allowed PepsiCo to repurpose supply chain processes in emerging markets resulting in cost reductions, winning the Institute of Physics' 2018 Business Innovation Award

-Brand Building: Spending on advertising and marketing stands at over 6% of 2018 net revenue, delivering market share improvements, particularly across savory snacks in the U.S. and certain European markets, coupled with portfolio expansion through the acquisitions of SodaStream International Ltd. ("SodaStream"), Bare Foods Co. and Health Warrior, Inc.

-Execution: For the third consecutive year, PepsiCo was ranked as the number-one, best-in-class manufacturer by the Kantar Retail annual U.S. PoweRanking® study, reinforcing PepsiCo's focus on helping customers succeed through outstanding product quality and world-class supply chain

-Digitalization: Growth in digital channels supported by the integration of e-commerce into business relationships, generating approximately \$1.4 billion in annual retail sales, doubling in value since 2016.
-PepsiCo was also recognized as the 2018 recipient of the Walmart® Supplier of the Year for Ecommerce Award.

-Productivity: We delivered over \$1 billion of productivity savings in 2018 to strengthen our beverage, food and snack businesses, remaining on track to successfully achieve our 2014 Multi-Year Productivity Plan objectives through 2019.

-Long-Term Sustainability Goals: We continued to advance our global sustainability agenda, which witnessed the expansion of our safe drinking water program in 2018, in addition to focusing on a reduction in plastic usage, and we are well on our way to meet our 2025 sustainability objectives.

-Cash Return to Shareholders: We again increased our annualized dividend and met our goal of returning approximately \$7.0 billion in cash to shareholders through dividends and share repurchases.

-PepsiCo updated its initial financial guidance during the third-quarter 2018 earnings release from a target growth rate in organic revenue of at least 2.3% to at least 3.0% over prior year.
+Ø Innovation: We furthered our technology capability by growing new platforms, with innovation sales comprising 8% of net revenue.
+Our investments allowed PepsiCo to repurpose supply chain processes in emerging markets resulting in cost reductions, winning the Institute of Physics' 2018 Business Innovation Award. $\bigcirc$ Brand Building: Spending on advertising and marketing stands at over 6% of 2018 net revenue, delivering market share improvements, particularly across savory snacks in the U.S. and certain European markets, coupled with portfolio expansion through the acquisitions of SodaStream International Ltd. ("SodaStream"), Bare Foods Co. and Health Warrior, Inc. Q 0 Execution: For the third consecutive year, PepsiCo was ranked as the number-one, best-in-class manufacturer by the Kantar Retail annual U.S. PoweRanking ® study, reinforcing PepsiCo's focus on helping customers succeed through outstanding product quality and world-class supply chain operations.
+1 Digitalization: Growth in digital channels supported by the integration of e-commerce into business relationships, generating approximately \$1.4 billion in annual retail sales, doubling in value since 2016.
+PepsiCo was also recognized as the 2018 recipient of the Walmart ® Supplier of the Year for E-commerce Award.
+4 Productivity: We delivered over \$1 billion of productivity savings in 2018 to strengthen our beverage, food and snack businesses, remaining on track to successfully achieve our 2014 Multi-Year Productivity Plan objectives through 2019.
+1 Long-Term Sustainability Goals: We continued to advance our global sustainability agenda, which witnessed the expansion of our safe drinking water program in 2018, in addition to focusing on a reduction in plastic usage, and we are well on our way to meet our 2025 sustainability objectives. \$ Cash Return to Shareholders: We again increased our annualized dividend and met our goal of returning approximately \$7.0 billion in cash to shareholders through dividends and share repurchases.

-To evaluate performance in a manner consistent with how management evaluates our operating results and trends, the Compensation Committee applies certain business performance metrics that are not in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") as compensation performance measures to both long-term and annual incentive awards.
+[1] To evaluate performance in a manner consistent with how management evaluates our operating results and trends, the Compensation Committee applies certain business performance metrics that are not in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") as compensation performance measures to both long-term and annual incentive awards.
 Please refer to Appendix A to this Proxy Statement for a description and reconciliation of these non-GAAP financial measures relative to reported GAAP financial measures, and to pages 52-58, 69 and 71 of PepsiCo's 2018 Annual Report on Form 10-K for the fiscal year ended December 29, 2018 for a more detailed description of the items excluded from these measures.